I-Dont-Remember/site/content/blog/reflecting-on-my-failure-to-build-a-one-dollar-company.md

 I wasn't just asking others bad questions, I was also asking myself the wrong questions.
 Products follow the Pareto principle, 20% of your features will get 80% of the usage.
 If you're trying to move fast you need to be able to answer "what features will be used the majority of the time?"

 Take a todo list app, for example.
 Wunderlist (RIP), TickTick, Todoist, Microsoft ToDo, and so many more are all loaded with features.
-If they didn't nail the user experience for adding & viewing todos, though, nobody would care about the pile of other ways you can them.
+If they didn't nail the user experience for adding & viewing todos, though, nobody would care about the pile of other ways you can use them.

 ### **Making fake progress with code**

-Coding is such an incredibly powerful tool, but [dangerous for developers.](https://kevinquinn.fun/blog/coding-is-dangerous-for-developers/)
+Coding is such an incredibly powerful tool, but [dangerous for developers.](/blog/coding-is-dangerous-for-developers/)

 At the time, I was unaware of the threat looming in front of me.
 For one thing, as a developer I was (and am) constantly under the pull of **Shiny Object Syndrome**.
 I want to use new & interesting tools, despite having no experience with them.
 This is great if the goal is to learn, but not a hot idea if you want to build something quickly that just works.
 I was also still a student trying to learn and prepare for the job search, and much of what I thought would be important for full-time software engineering leaked into what I was building.
 I got hung up on design patterns, documentation, writing lots of tests, and following best practices to ensure I had a pristine code base.
 I wasted many hours debugging or tweaking the code to perfection, which at the time made me feel great.
 Look Mom, I'm building a real app!